ModUDuke/Causal-Inference-Modeling/chapter1.md

 value         : value of transaction in dollars

 *** =instructions
-- 1) Run a probit
+- 1) Run a probit regression of `card` on `value`.
+- 2) What does this model say is the probability of using a card for a $10 item?
+- 3) What does this model say is the probability of using a card for a $200 item?

 *** =pre_exercise_code
 ```{r}